How to Use the PayPal Fee Calculator

 Q: Can I legally pass PayPal fees on to my customers?

-A: Yes, surcharging is legal in most US states with proper disclosure.
-Some states have specific surcharge limits (typically 3โ€“4%).
-Always disclose clearly at checkout.
+A: Yes, surcharging is legal in most US states with proper disclosure (per the NCSL).
+Some states like New York, California, and Texas have specific surcharge limits (typically 3โ4%).
+Check local laws before adding surcharges.
+Always disclose the surcharge amount clearly at checkout and on receipts.